dudimasta/PowerAutomateDeveloper/Labs/Module02_Integrating_FinOps_w_PA/019/019_readme.md

         - D365 FinOps > Data Management > Dual-write > Health check
 - Scenario:
     - you are a consultant, you need to setup the integration between FinOps and DataVerse using dual-write
-    - observe *Copanies* created in FinOps get duplicated in DV using dual write
+    - observe *Companies* created in FinOps get duplicated in DV using dual write
     - after synchronization indicates *Running* in FinOps, navigate to
         - https://make.powerapps.com > managed solution `Dynamics 365 ERP Virtual Entities`
         - in **tables** look for the virtual entity you've added (Company)